Let’s begin by taking a look at the latest fake online reviews statistics.

 Bad spelling and grammar are usually a dead giveaway for a fake review.
 Check to see if words are misspelled.
 Are there any missing words from the sentence?
 Is punctuation used incorrectly?
 Are capital letters and commas being misused, or apostrophes appearing where they shouldn’t be?
 If there is more than one error in the review, it’s likely that the reviewer doesn’t know what he/she is talking about and didn’t put much thought into what was written.

 Their name sounds phony or generic—think “Mary Smith” or “John Doe.”

-Most people use a variation of their real name when they leave reviews, but sometimes a review can be fudged by someone who is not connected to the product at all.
+While leaving reviews, most people use a variant of their real name, but sometimes a review can be fudged by someone who has nothing to do with the product at all.
 If a review is suspicious, you might want to see if there are other reviews left by the same person.
 If they all sound very similar or generic—like they came directly from an advertisement—that’s another clue that it could be fake.
-On the other hand, if there are multiple reviews and they’re all positive with no mention of any flaws or negative aspects of the product, it probably means the person behind them is trying too hard to cover up something bad about it.
+If, on the other hand, there are several reviews and they’re all favorable with no mention of any problems or negative features of the product, it’s likely that the person behind them is attempting to hide something terrible about it.